Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 The way that he told a story in a very unique way.
 His storytelling is very unique.
 So, just think about what makes you unique and just bring that up.

 If you are just doing a tutorial channel like we are at Essetino Artists, it’s just gonna come out naturally just by you being yourself.

 Jerry: For me, I do mine.
-My style is just no editing.
+My style just hasn’t been edited.
 You’ve reminded me about this one guy who loved a tutorial I did on Facebook ads cuz I dropped a Tupac line with the MF bomb in it.
-No one expects that in a middle of Facebook Ads tutorial.
-So yes, be yourself and maybe the call-to-action is minimized what you’re editing.
+No one expects that in the middle of a Facebook Ads tutorial.
+So yes, be yourself and maybe the call-to-action is minimized by what you’re editing.
 Just put yourself out there even if it is low-quality.

 How to earn a lot of money?

 Jewel: There are a lot of ways to earn money online.

 Auret: Provide value.
 That’s how you earn a lot of money.
 Period.

 The vehicle, the system is like there are a ton of different ways but at the end of the day it’s just providing value because that’s what makes someone give you their hard-earned dollars.